Interlibrary Loan, also known as ILL, is a service for obtaining materials (books, media, and journal articles) that the PLU Library does not own.

 ILL is free to you.
 The PLU library covers the cost of obtaining library items and shipping materials as well as any associated copyright fees.

-The PLU Library is a member of a number of consortiums, both local and national, that agree to share materials.
+The PLU Library is a member of a number of consortia, both local and national, that agree to share materials.

 Ways to submit a request: